giatronchin/ObsidianVault-repo/SQL.md

 `INSERT INTO table_name (column1, column2, column3) VALUES (value1, value2, value3);`

+Otherwise INSERT INTO also accept output from SELECT statement as input value:
+`INSERT INTO table_name SELECT * FROM source_table`

 **UPDATE Command**

 Purpose: To modify or update data contained within a table in the database.